LACMIP/emu/docs/_documentation/tips.md

 For people doing specimen cataloging, we recommend setting *Cached at Startup* and *Maximum Cached* to 1 each for the Catalogue, Sites, and Taxonomy modules, and checking the box for *Read Modules Schema on Startup*.
 Startup definitely takes longer (up to 1.5 or even 2 minutes vs. 1-3 seconds) but that's not a big deal if the performance once EMu is running is significantly better, which it is!
 {: .notice--warning}

+### Hide tabs the are for displaying Reverse Attachments only

+Some tabs are for displaying Reverse Attachments only.
+They are not "designed" collection tabs.
+An example is the *Objects* tab, which can be displayed or hidden as you need them.

+To display/hide these tabs, in any module:
+1. View > Attachments > Options:
+    - *Show Tabs* displays Reverse Attachment tabs in Display mode.
+    - *Show Filled Tabs* only shows  Reverse Attachment tabs that have Reverse Attachments.
+    - *Show Search Tabs* will display all Reverse Attachment tabs in Search Mode only.

+EMu might run slower if you check *Show Tabs*.
+Best practice is to leave it as *Hide Tabs* until you are looking at a record and want to see the Reverse Attachment tabs.
+If using EMu on a PC, you can show/hide these tabs with F4.